Particular/docs.particular.net/nservicebus/logging/index.md

 ### Console

-All `Info` (and above) messages are written to the current console, if available in the hosting environment.
+All `Info` (and above) messages are written to the current console if one is available in the hosting environment.

 Errors will be written with `ConsoleColor.Red`.
 Warnings will be written with `ConsoleColor.DarkYellow`.
 All other message will be written with `ConsoleColor.White`.

 ### Trace

-All `Warn` (and above) messages are written to `Trace.WriteLine` and thus can be forwarded to any [trace listener](https://docs.microsoft.com/en-us/dotnet/framework/debug-trace-profile/trace-listeners).
+All `Warn` (and above) messages are written to `Trace.WriteLine` and therefore can be forwarded to any [trace listener](https://docs.microsoft.com/en-us/dotnet/framework/debug-trace-profile/trace-listeners).

 ### Rolling file